pk-codebox-evo/webmaker-suite/README.md

 1. --noes
 2. --nomongo
+3. --exclude=[comma separated list of names]

+The `--exclude` flag takes a comma separated list of app names that should not be started up.
+If you wish to test only the MakeAPI, for instance, you could issue `node run --exclude=goggles,thimble,popcorn,login,webmaker.org,htmlsanitizer.org`.
+Note that, for convenience, app names that are of the form "xyz.webmaker.org" can be excluded using only the "xyz" part of the name.

 These mostly exist to prevent double-starts for elastic search and mongodb, if you already run these on your machine, since `node run` will try to fire these up for you.